Adaptive measurement strategy for quantum subspace methods: Results

-To make a comparison between measurement optimization subroutines, we have computed the estimation errors in CS, LBCS, DCS, and OGM, as shown in Fig.~\ref{table:data_compare_shadow} (see Appendix~\ref{sec:fig_table} for detailed data).
-As is expected, it is observed that the convergence of errors is faster in the latter three methods compared to CS.
-According to previous research on measurement basis optimization for Hamiltonians, it was found that OGM, followed by DCS and LBCS, resulted in higher accuracy~\cite{wu_overlappedgrouping_2023}.
-This is in accord with the numerical results presented here.
-Furthermore, while DCS may sometimes fall below LBCS when the number of shots is increased, it exhibits similar or even superior accuracy to OGM with fewer shots (1000, 10000).
+To make a comparison between measurement optimization subroutines, we have computed the mean absolute errors and standard deviations of estimated excited-state energies in CS, LBCS, DCS, MCC and OGM, as shown in Fig.~\ref{fig:qse_result} (see Appendix~\ref{sec:fig_table} for detailed data).
+As expected, the measurement optimization methods yield lower estimation variance compared to the CS, which is a simple randomized measurement.
+While MCC shows a relatively favorable reduction in error for LiH, it exhibits undesirable overhead for H$_2$.
+Nevertheless, both methods follow the scaling by the standard quantum limit of $1/\sqrt{N_{\rm tot}}$.
+The performance of LBCS is relatively comparable but superior to CS in terms of both errors and standard deviations.
+In a comprehensive assessment, DCS and OGM demonstrate stable performance, with DCS exhibiting a slight advantage within 10 trials.

 In the context of measurement basis optimization for the Hamiltonian itself, it is known that there is a profound relationship between the time required for classical preprocessing and the estimation accuracy.
 However, whether similar properties generally hold in QSE is not trivial.
 To investigate this, we have studied the relationship between the number of Pauli operators and the processing time required for each measurement optimization subroutine in Table \ref{table:data_time}.
-We find the general tendency that the LBCS runs the fastest among the three, while the OGM is the most time-consuming.
+We find the general tendency that the MCC runs the fastest among the four, while the OGM is the most time-consuming.
 Namely, there is a trade-off between accuracy and preprocessing time, which indicates that the choice of a measurement basis optimization subroutine depends on the classical computational resource.
 For the sake of simplicity, in Sec.~\ref{subsec:convergence_adaptive_iteration}, we adopt the LBCS to demonstrate the effectiveness of the adaptive protocol.

 We remark that, in the case of OGM, the measurement basis optimization is done faster for LiH (10 qubits) compared to H$_2$ (8 qubits).
 This is likely due to the symmetry of the Pauli operators of the Hamiltonian rather than the number of terms, which affects the optimization process dominantly.